Bharipa Bahujan Mahasangh

 The Bharipa Bahujan Mahasangh (IAST: Bhāripa Bahujana Mahāsaṅgha; abbr.
 BBM) was an Indian political party founded by Prakash Ambedkar on 4 July 1994.
-The party was a splinter group of the Republican Party of India and had its roots in the Scheduled Castes Federation led by B. R. Ambedkar.
+The party was a splinter group of the Republican Party of India and had its roots in the Scheduled Castes Federation led by N. Sivaraj and B. R. Ambedkar.
 The president of the party was Prakash Ambedkar.
 The complete name of the party is Bharatiya Republican Paksha - Bahujan Mahasangh (Republican Party of India - Majority Grand Union).
 BBM was primarily based in Maharashtra.
-In 2019, BBM merged into the Vanchit Bahujan Aghadi, new political party founded by Prakash Ambedkar.
+In 2019, BBM merged into the Vanchit Bahujan Aghadi, a new political party founded by Prakash Ambedkar.

 History

 The party was formed on 4 July 1994, through a split in the Republican Party of India.
 The party was led by Prakash Ambedkar, the grandson of B. R. Ambedkar.

-In the elections to the Maharashtra state assembly 1999 BBM put up 34 candidates.
-In the 13th Lok Sabha elections during 1999, Ambedkar was elected from the constituency Akola.
+In the elections to the Maharashtra state assembly in 1999 BBM put up 34 candidates.
+In the 13th Lok Sabha elections during 1999, Ambedkar was elected from the Akola constituency.

-In the Lok Sabha election 2004 the party lost its parliamentary representation.
+In the 2004 Lok Sabha election, the party lost its parliamentary representation.
 In total the party had launched 16 candidates, all from Maharashtra.
 In Akola, Ambedkar was defeated by a Bharatiya Janata Party (BJP) candidate.
-BBM totalled 606,827 votes, and won three seats.
+BBM polled a total of 606,827 votes, and won three seats.

-In 2014 Maharashtra Legislative Assembly election Baliram Sirskar won from Balapur in Akola on Bharipa Bahujan Mahasangh ticket by a margin of 6939 votes.
+In the 2014 Maharashtra Legislative Assembly election BBM candidate Baliram Sirskar won from Balapur in Akola by a margin of 6,939 votes.

 On 20 March 2018, Prakash Ambedkar founded new political party named the Vanchit Bahujan Aghadi.
 On 14 March 2019, Ambedkar has announced the Bharipa Bahujan Mahasangh will merge with the Vanchit Bahujan Aghadi.
 He said that, despite the 'Akola pattern' of social engineering through the success of the Bharipa-Bahujan Mahasangh, the word 'Bharipa' (RPI) had limited the expansion of the party.
 He said that after the Lok Sabha elections 2019, the Bharipa Bahujan Mahasangh will merge with the Vanchit Bahujan Aghadi, because the Vanchit Bahujan Aghadi is acceptable in a broad sense.
 On 8 November 2019, the Bharipa Bahujan Mahasangha merged into the Vanchit Bahujan Aghadi.